codepath/android_guides/Basic-Todo-App-Tutorial.md

 ### Creating List of Items

-We need to create a list of todo items to display and an adapter to display them in our `ListView`:
+We need to create a list of todo items to display and an adapter to display them in our `ListView` within the `Activity` java file:

 ```java
 public class MainActivity extends Activity {